 Copy link.
 Paste.
 Reply:

 ”Thank you so much!
-And thank you for reading!”
+And thank you for reading along!”

 Bullet-points copied, another book mentioned, another author even more groundbreaking in the study of whatever.